papimenon/docs/docs/pages/data_model.md

 The data model schema defines a set of standards for AI agent content representation that aims to:

-- Define common data structure to facilitate content standardisation, validation, and interoperability
+- Define common data structure to facilitate content standardisation, validation, and interoperability.
-- Ensure unique agent identification to address content discovery and consumption
+- Ensure unique agent identification to address content discovery and consumption.
-- Provide extension capabilities to enable third-party features
+- Provide extension capabilities to enable third-party features.

 ## Schema